-While currently The Paramount cannot welcome our school communities in person to experience live arts education performances, we hold steadfast to our mission and shared belief in the important role the arts play in our lives; they nourish our hearts and minds, teach us valuable lessons and critical skills, help us create community, and give us hope for the future.
+The Paramount welcomes our school communities to experience live arts education performances.
+We hold steadfast to our mission and shared belief in the important role the arts play in our lives; they nourish our hearts and minds, teach us valuable lessons and critical skills, help us create community, and give us hope for the future.
 Committed to keeping the arts and magic alive in the hearts and minds of our youngest audience members through high quality and accessible arts education experiences, we are excited to share this collection of Arts Education Virtual Resources.
 Our hope is that these resources will help support and enhance the important work happening both inside the classroom and out in meaningful, artistically rich, and uplifting ways.
 We invite you to explore, engage, and enjoy, and to tell us about your experiences!
 Please visit this page often as new content will be shared as it becomes available.
 In the meantime, we look forward to seeing you back at the Theater soon!

 Lincoln Center for Performing Arts teams up with a remarkable group of artists who bring world-class performances and diverse musical perspectives to homes and classrooms through #ConcertsForKids.
 These short performances are recorded by the artists themselves with new concerts released on Wednesdays at 4:00 pm ET and then become available on demand.
 CLICK HERE for more information.

 Kennedy Center Education offers a rich collection of digital programs and resources to engage and uplift learners of all ages through quality arts education.
 Opportunities to learn and experience music, dance, theater, opera, and visual and media include classroom lessons, digital learning resources, teaching artists, virtual field trips, and more.
 CLICK HERE for more information.